-What is your major and year?
+What is your position and title at UH?

-What have you enjoyed about your university experiences?
+What do you enjoy about your work?

 I enjoy the autonomy and freedom to research aspects of the social world that I find interesting.

 What are your career goals in the next five years?

 I hope to have published another 3 books, and I hope that the Adaptive Tennis program will be thriving.

 My proudest accomplishment is adopting and training a beagle that a rescue group slated for euthanasia because he was too fear aggressive.
 Although he is still a work in progress, five years later I have made considerable strides.

 What advice or encouragement would you give UH staff and students?

 Be kind to one another, and be mindful.
 Think of the consequences of what you do, including how you act, what you say, and even what you eat.
 Empathize.